fabcolonna/plm-hackathon-73/backend/README.md

 ### 2. POST /garagist/battery

-Create a new battery record in the Neo4j database.
+Create (or update) a battery record in the Neo4j database.

+> ℹ️  The endpoint performs an **upsert** using the battery ID.
+New batteries are created, and existing ones have their latest voltage, capacity, and temperature overwritten while preserving the original `created_at` timestamp.

 **URL:** `http://localhost:5001/garagist/battery`